alexgamaes/checkers_ai/README.md

 $ cd ..
 ```

 Then install the Python's library Tkinter.
-For Ubuntu.
+For Ubuntu:
 ```
 $ sudo apt-get install python3-tk
 ```

-Finally, run the program
+Finally, run the program, with the command:

 ```
 $ python3 checkers_gui.py
 ```

 ## Mode
-The program is by default in mode Human vs Machine.
+The program is by default in Human vs Machine mode.

 To change it to a Machine vs Machine mode, edit line 21 of the file checkers_gui.py:
 ```